bhaveshsood13/Cache-Implementation/README.md

-# Implementation of 3 Different Design of Caches
+# Implementation of 3 Different Designs of Cache
 This is a `C++` program to show the implementation of a Cache in a Computer .

 The different types of Caches implemented are :